nellmedina/jira-docker-letsencrypt/letsencrypt/readme.md

 docker volume create letsencrypt_challenges
 ```

-2. run the docker-compose file that will create SSL keys
+Run the docker-compose file that will create SSL keys
 ``` bash
 docker-compose up
 ```

-3. this is running the container but command as `renewal` is used
+Run the container but command as `renewal` is used
 ``` bash
 docker-compose run --rm letsencrypt renewal
 ```